nikist97/Python-DataStructures/README.md

 <br> <br>

 - **_Queue<a name="queue"></a> (First-In-First-Out)_** <br>
-The Queue's implementation is generic: you can specify the type of elements in the queue in the constructor.
+The Queue's implementation wraps around the python deque object, but is also generic: you can specify the type of elements in the queue in the constructor.
 If not specified, it is set to None and elements of any type can be added to the queue.
 The implementation includes all the common operations of a queue: enqueue, dequeue, peek, size, etc.<br>